Mamena2020/fireme/README.md

 ```

-If you don't want to set the locale for all routes, only for a particular route, then simply set up the .env as `LOCALE_USE=false`.
+If you don't want to set the locale for all routes, only for a particular route, then simply set up the `.env` as `LOCALE_USE=false`.
 Then you can use the `LocalePass` middleware directly to your route.

 ```
+   import LocalePass from '../core/middleware/LocalePass.js';

    // example for web route
    app.get("/:locale",LocalePass, (req, res) => {